scottfr/SystemsBook/Building/building.md

 DIAGRAM

+In this statement what is to be figured out is very easy to identify.
+Sometimes it's not so easy and you have to dig a little.
 This figure represents a simple model of Little Red Riding Hood walking to Grandma's house.
 While this may look like a rather trivial model there are several aspects of this model that warrant a few notes, and some of them we've not considered before.

 # End Model